jarvisinc/PhilipsHueRemoteAPI/README.md

 Features:

  * PUT/POST works just like official API
- * The response from PUT/POST is always 200.
-The call to the API endpoint discovered by the paper only give limited response
+ * GET will get info for all devices

+Limitations:

+ * PUT/POST Response is always 200
- * GET support the root endpoint (`/api`) only, it will get all the current status of the Philips Hue bridge
+ * GET only works to root api endpoint (`/api`)

+The first limitation is due to the private endpoint on Philips Hue website side.
+It only gives response when it receives or rejects your command, but doesn't tell you whether it succeeded in executing it or not.

 Example:

 `PUT`/`POST`